rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 >[!NOTE]
 >
->You can update most of the settings in a message preset, except the **[!UICONTROL Push notification settings]** fields which are not editable.
+>You cannot edit the **[!UICONTROL Push notification settings]**.
+If a message preset is only configured for the Push notification channel, it is not editable.

 1. From the list, click a message preset name to open it.